JuliaData/DataFrames.jl/docs/src/man/basics.md

  "male"
 ```

-To grab one row as `DataFrame`, we can index as follows:
+To get one row as a `DataFrame`, we can index as follows:
 ```jldoctest dataframe
 julia> german[2:2, :]
 1×10 DataFrame